roshank231/optest/README.md

 ### Android

-**Note**: Direct URL installation is not supported on the Android app.
-(Installing on Desktop is recommended, addons will sync from there)
+**Note**: Direct URL installation is not supported on the Android app for mobile.
+(Installing on Desktop is recommended, addons will sync from there, or you can install it via the web-app using method 1)

 #### Method 1: [Click Here](https://app.strem.io/shell-v4.4/#/addons/community/all?addon=https%3A%2F%2Fraw.githubusercontent.com%2Froshank231%2Foptest%2Fmain%2Fmanifest.json)

-#### Method 2: Manual Install
+#### Method 2: Manual Install (Android TV)

 1. Log in to the Stremio Web app on your Android device.
 2. Navigate to "Add Addon" and use the following link: `https://raw.githubusercontent.com/roshank231/optest/main/manifest.json`